 The geyser is part of the Old Faithful Historic District in Wyoming.
 Located nearby is the Old Faithful Inn (hotel), you can view prices and book reservations here.

-Yellowstone Lake is the largest body of water in Yellowstone Park, and the largest freshwater lake in North America.
-It is a scenic spot where you can embark on hiking trails, and fishing.
+Yellowstone Lake is the largest body of water in Yellowstone Park.
+It is a scenic spot where you can embark on hiking trails and fishing.

 This lake is situated at 7,732 feet above sea level and it covers 136 square miles, and it offers very limited opportunities to swim or soak.
 Due to the high-elevation, and cold water it always presents a risk.
 And this in a park which is filled with hot springs and geysers – isn’t nature so marvelous?